Tales from the Road

 Which was your favourite…?

-Hotel: Clear Sky Resorts: Bryce Canyon is a really unique hotel experience.
+Clear Sky Resorts: Bryce Canyon is a really unique hotel experience.
 Guests are assigned secluded glass domes spread out over the 80-acre canyon.
 This is the perfect location for star-gazing whether that’s from the comfort of your dome or alongside a guide.
-I recommend dining or enjoying a drink in the on-site restaurant where they often have live music, as well as playing the outdoor games and finishing your day by roasting s’mores around the campfire.
+I recommend dining or enjoying a drink in the on-site restaurant where they often have live music, as well as playing the outdoor games and finishing your day by roasting S’mores around the campfire.
 Bryce Canyon National Park is only a 20 minute drive away making this an ideal base.

-What was your most memorable moment?
+What was your most memorable moment in Utah?

 Hiking the Narrows in Zion National Park was fabulous.
 This is a hike unlike any I have done before.
 It was challenging in places, but I felt a real sense of achievement afterwards and would recommend anyone visiting Zion to give it a go.